Arusha National Park Day Trip: The Perfect Safari in Tanzania

 - Buffalo and Zebras: Are found everywhere in the park.

-2. What to Pack & Wear when visiting to Arusha National Park
+What to pack and wear when visiting to Arusha National Park

 - Layers are Key: The temperature can change during the day.
 Take breathable light clothing.
 It is necessary to pack a thin jacket or fleece to wear during the colder mornings and evenings particularly on the open-sided safari vehicles.